binance/binance-spot-api-docs/web-socket-api.md

 }
 ```

-When an OCO is canceled:
+When an order list is canceled:

 ```javascript
 {